countable-web/open-source-corporation/README.md

 ### Memos

 Memos are unstructured notes that tell the story of what we're trying to do and propose principles supporting those objectives.
 This is a catch-all for documents which are neither processes nor templates.

+## About us
+Countable is a web tech consulting firm which also sells SaaS products and advertising space.
+For more info see our:

+  * [Founder's vision](./VISION.md) - This is a very rough draft and subject to a lot of changes.
+  * [Mission](./MISSION.md) - Countable exists to make these happen.

 ## Similar Efforts